Spinal muscular atrophy: Medication

 Nusinersen (marketed as Spinraza) is used to treat spinal muscular atrophy.
 It is an antisense nucleotide that modifies the alternative splicing of the SMN2 gene.
 It is given directly to the central nervous system using an intrathecal injection.
 Nusinersen prolongs survival and improves motor function in infants with SMA.
 It was approved for use in the US in 2016, and for use in the EU in 2017.

 Onasemnogene abeparvovec (marketed as Zolgensma) is a gene therapy treatment which uses self-complementary adeno-associated virus type 9 (scAAV-9) as a vector to deliver the SMN1 transgene.
 The therapy was first approved in the US in May 2019 as an intravenous formulation for children below 24 months of age.
 Approval in the European Union, Japan and other countries followed, albeit often with different approval scopes.

 Risdiplam (marketed as Evrysdi) is a medication taken by mouth in liquid form.
 It is a pyridazine derivative that works by increasing the amount of functional survivor motor neuron protein produced by the SMN2 gene through modifying its splicing pattern.
+Risdiplam aims to increase the amount of SMN protein so that there is enough protein to sustain the peripheral nervous system tissues which are usually the most damaged by SMA.
 Risdiplam was first approved for medical use in the United States in August 2020 and has since been approved in over 30 countries.

 Breathing

-The respiratory system is the most common system to be affected and the complications are the leading cause of death in SMA types 0/1 and 2.
-SMA type 3 can have similar respiratory problems, but it is more rare.
+The respiratory system is the most common system to be affected, and the complications are the leading cause of death in SMA types 0/1 and 2.
+SMA type 3 can have similar respiratory problems, but it is rarer.
 Complications arise due to weakened intercostal muscles because of the lack of stimulation from the nerve.
 The diaphragm is less affected than the intercostal muscles.
-Once weakened, the muscles never fully recover the same functional capacity to help in breathing and coughing as well as other functions.
-Therefore, breathing is more difficult and pose a risk of not getting enough oxygen/shallow breathing and insufficient clearance of airway secretions.
+Once weakened, the muscles never fully recover the same functional capacity to help in breathing and coughing, as well as other functions.
+Therefore, breathing is more difficult and poses a risk of not getting enough oxygen/shallow breathing, and insufficient clearance of airway secretions.
 These issues more commonly occur while asleep, when muscles are more relaxed.
 Swallowing muscles in the pharynx can be affected, leading to aspiration coupled with a poor coughing mechanism increases the likelihood of infection/pneumonia.
 Mobilizing and clearing secretions involve manual or mechanical chest physiotherapy with postural drainage, and manual or mechanical cough assistance device.
 To assist in breathing, Non-invasive ventilation (BiPAP) is frequently used and tracheostomy may be sometimes performed in more severe cases; both methods of ventilation prolong survival to a comparable degree, although tracheostomy prevents speech development.